Atopic eczema causes areas of skin to become itchy, dry, cracked and sore.

 There are usually periods where the symptoms improve, followed by periods where they get worse (flare-ups).
 Flare-ups may occur as often as 2 or 3 times a month.

 The severity of atopic eczema can vary a lot from person to person.
 People with mild eczema may only have small areas of dry skin that are occasionally itchy.
 In more severe cases, atopic eczema can cause widespread inflamed skin all over the body and constant itching.
+Children with black and brown skin may get round patches of eczema on their skin, or eczema where hair grows.

-Scratching can disrupt your sleep, make your skin bleed, and cause secondary infections.
+Scratching can affect your sleep, make your skin bleed, and cause secondary infections.
 It can also make itching worse, and a cycle of itching and regular scratching may develop.
 This can lead to sleepless nights and difficulty concentrating at school or work.

 Signs of an infection